- Annual Meeting

 Prescribing Opioids for Chronic Pain: Best Practices in the Current Environment (6 CME/CEUs)

 This six-hour program is intended to provide education on the optimal management of chronic pain, particularly using opioids appropriately and managing patients’ risk for harm.
-Our distinguished faculty, led by pain expert Paul Christo, MD, will discuss the elements of appropriate opioid prescribing for chronic pain and engage the program attendees in interactive discussions of two illustrative case studies.
+Our distinguished faculty, led by pain expert Paul Christo, MD and Jen Bolen, JD, will discuss the elements of appropriate opioid prescribing for chronic pain and engage the program attendees in interactive discussions of two illustrative case studies.
 The program will provide the primary care perspective on proper assessment for pain; strategies for assessing a patient’s risk for opioid misuse, abuse, and addiction; initial considerations in selecting an opioid; and alternative treatment options.
 Safe prescribing and ongoing monitoring and surveillance using available tools such as urine drug testing and prescription databases will be discussed.
 Dr. Christo will discuss the various opioids, including abuse-deterrent formulations, the use of naloxone, opioid interactions, and opioids in patients with complex issues such as addiction.
 Lastly, the program will provide the legal and regulatory perspective on opioid prescribing and will discuss how clinicians can best protect themselves and their practices from regulatory action and litigation.

 Upon completion of the activity, practitioners will be better able to:

 Certificate in Nutritional Pain Management Workshop (CNPM) (6 CME/CEUs)